-Miley: I know, Amber sounds horrible!
+Miley: I know, she sounds horrible!

 Lily: No, I can't believe you had a pet pig named Lou-Anne.

-- Stargate SG-1: Someone asks Major Samantha Carter who mostly goes by tomboyish nickname "Sam" what her first name means.
+- Stargate SG-1: Someone asks Major Samantha Carter, who mostly goes by tomboyish nickname "Sam," what her first name means.
 She responds, "My father wanted a boy."
 Safe to assume her father wanted Samuel or Samson.

 - In one episode of That '70s Show, Hyde makes fun of Eric by calling him "Erica".
 Michael who goes by his surname Kelso laughs because you can't do that with "Kelso", at which point Hyde sarcastically points out that he'd be "Michelle".
 Eric and Kelso then struggle for a few seconds to think of a name for mocking name Hyde ("Hyde-o...lina?"), before he exasperatedly snaps "Heidi!"
 (Steven Hyde is also on a Last-Name Basis, so he'd be "Stephanie.")

 - In one episode of The Cramp Twins, Wayne tries joining Marie and Wendy's temporary girl gang by disguising himself as a girl.
 The name he chose is "Waynona".